pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

             self.history.append(what)

-We can create an application object, and call its methods.
+As we have seen, we can construct an application object and call its methods.

 .. code-block:: python

     application = Universe()
     world_id = application.create_world('Earth')
     application.make_it_so(world_id, 'dinosaurs')
     application.make_it_so(world_id, 'trucks')
     application.make_it_so(world_id, 'internet')
     history = application.get_history(world_id)
     assert history == ['dinosaurs', 'trucks', 'internet']

+We have seen what we can do with event-sourced applications.
 Let's explore how this works in more detail.

 Applications in more detail
 ===========================

-An application object in this library roughly corresponds to a "bounded context" in Domain-Driven Design.
-An application can have aggregates of different types in its domain model.
-They are accessed and manipulated with commands and queries.
-An application also has a persistence mechanism for storing and retrieving aggregate events.
+An event-sourced application comprises many event-sourced aggregates, and a persistence mechanism to store and retrieve aggregate events.

-As we saw in the example above, we can construct an application object by calling an application class.
-The example above defines an event-sourced application named ``Universe``.
-The application class uses the application base class ``Application``.
-When the application class is called, an application object is constructed.
+Constructing an application object constructs the a default persistence mechanism the application will use to store and retrieve events.
+The construction of the persistence mechanism can be easily configured, with alternative objects substituted for the standard defaults.

+To be specific, an application object has a repository object.
+The repository object has an event store.
+The event store object has a mapper.
+The mapper object has a transcoder, an optional compressor, and an optional cipher.
+The application also has a notification log.
+The notification log object has a recorder.

+The event store converts aggregate events to a common type of object called "stored events", using the mapper.
+The mapper uses the transcoder to serialize aggregate events, and optionally to compress and encrypt the serialised state.
+The recorder adapts a particular database, supporting the recording of stored events in that database.

+The repository reconstructs aggregate objects from aggregate event objects that it retrieves from the event store.
+The event store gets stored events from the recorder, and uses the mapper to convert them to aggregate events.
+The mapper uses the transcoder to optionally decrypt and deserialize recorded data and deserialize stored events to aggregate events.

+The recorder also puts the stored events in a total order, and allows this order to be selected from.
+The notification log selects events from this order as the event notifications of the application.

+For example, when we call the ``Universe`` class, the application object that is constructed that has all of these objects as its attributes.

 .. code-block:: python

     application = Universe()

-The ``Universe`` application class has a command method ``create_world()`` that creates and saves new instances of the aggregate class ``World``.
-It has a command method ``make_it_so()`` that calls the aggregate command method ``make_it_so()`` of an already existing aggregate object.
-And it has a query method ``get_history()`` that returns the ``history`` of an aggregate object.
+    assert application.repository
+    assert application.repository.event_store
+    assert application.repository.event_store.mapper
+    assert application.repository.event_store.mapper.transcoder
+    assert application.repository.event_store.recorder
+    assert application.log
+    assert application.log.recorder

+In addition to these attributes, an application object has a method ``save()`` which collects new aggregate events and puts them in the event store.
+The repository also has a method ``get()`` which reconstructs aggregates that have been previously saved.

+The application ``save()`` method saves aggregates by collecting and storing pending aggregate events.
+The ``save()`` method calls the given aggregates' ``collect_events()`` method and puts the pending aggregate events in the event store, with a guarantee that either all of the events will be stored or none of them will be.

+The application ``repository`` has a ``get()`` method that can be used to obtain previously saved aggregates.
+The ``get()`` method is called with an aggregate ID.
+It retrieves stored events for an aggregate from an event store, selecting them using the given ID, then reconstructs the aggregate object from its previously stored events calling the ``mutate()`` method of aggregate event objects, and then returns the reconstructed aggregate object to the caller.

+In addition to these attributes and these methods, a subclass of ``Application`` will usually define command and query methods, which make use of the application's ``save()`` method and the repository's ``get()`` method.

+For example, the ``Universe`` class has a ``create_world()`` method and a ``make_it_so()`` method, which can be considered a command methods.
+It also has a ``get_history()`` method, which can be considered a query method.

 Command methods
 ===============

-When the application command method ``create_world()`` is called, a new ``World`` aggregate object is created, the new aggregate object is saved by calling the application's ``save()`` method, and then the ID of the aggregate is returned to the caller.
+Let's consider the ``create_world()`` and ``make_it_so()`` methods of the ``Universe`` application.

-Let's create a new aggregate by calling the application method ``create_world()``.
+Firstly, let's create a new aggregate by calling the application method ``create_world()``.

 .. code-block:: python

     world_id = application.create_world('Earth')

-We can evolve the state of the application's aggregate by calling the application command method ``make_it_so()``.

-When the application command method ``make_it_so()`` is called with the ID of an aggregate, the repository is used to get the aggregate, the aggregate's ``make_it_so()`` method is called with the given value of ``what``, and the aggregate is saved by calling the application's ``save()`` method.
+When the application command method ``create_world()`` is called, a new ``World`` aggregate object is created, by calling the aggregate class.
+The new aggregate object is saved by calling the application's ``save()`` method, and then the ID of the aggregate is returned to the caller.

+We can then evolve the state of the aggregate by calling the application command method ``make_it_so()``.

 .. code-block:: python

     application.make_it_so(world_id, 'dinosaurs')
     application.make_it_so(world_id, 'trucks')
     application.make_it_so(world_id, 'internet')

+When the application command method ``make_it_so()`` is called with the ID of an aggregate, the ``get()`` method of the ``repository`` is used to get the aggregate, the aggregate's ``make_it_so()`` method is called with the given value of ``what``, and the aggregate is then saved by calling the application's ``save()`` method.

 Query methods